-Universities in the UK, USA and Australia are some of the most popular destinations for international students, with their incredibly high quality of education and easy lifestyle.
+Universities in the UK, USA, Canada and Australia are some of the most popular destinations for international students, with their incredibly high quality of education and easy lifestyle.
 If you’re keen to understand how your study experience will vary in each country, we’ve addressed some of the main differences across learning, costs, and lifestyle.

 You can easily jump to each section below:

 - Learning style

 For international students who are undertaking short-term exchange programs, the degree structure is unlikely to affect you, as you will still be enrolled at your home university and will continue to follow the same format.
 However, for international students looking to pursue their entire degree overseas, it’s important to note the level of flexibility or specialisation you require from your study.

 Higher education in the USA tends to focus on breadth of study.
 In the first few years of four-year undergraduate bachelor’s degrees, students choose from a number of courses across a range of subjects (including general education, such as writing and critical thinking), which forms a broad educational base.
 Once the requirements of the core curriculum have been met, students are usually made to choose a specific field of study – a ‘major’ – which is the focus of the last two years.
 This is a good system for students who want the freedom to explore different specialisations and areas of research, or are unsure of what career to pursue.
 More specialised degrees with tighter structures are available at certain institutions.

 UK & Australia